OMV AG executives accused of complicity in war crimes

-There are a number of international binding and non binding conventions put in place to protect victims of war crimes – but to what extent is the international community living up to its obligations?
-In this episode we discuss how the legal system is failing victims, and how to fix it.
-You will also get …
+There are a number of international binding and non-binding conventions put in place to protect victims of war crimes, but to what extent is the international community living up to its obligations?
+In this episode, we discuss how the legal system is failing victims and how to fix it.
+You will also get the latest …

 January 8, 2024 There have been major developments in the trial against the accused Ian Lundin, Alex Schneiter and the company Orrön Energy (previously known as Lundin Oil, Lundin Petroleum or Lundin Energy.
 On November 22, 2023, the court decided to separate the South Sudanese plaintiff’s claims for compensation from the war crimes trial.
 Instead, …